enamrik/ObjCMiniORM/README.md

 	CREATE TABLE contact
 	(
 		contactid INTEGER PRIMARY KEY,
-		fullName TEST,
+		fullName TEXT,
 		addedOn NUMBER
 	)

-Actually, every property on the object must have an associated field on the database table but not necessarily the other way around.
+Note, every property on the object must have an associated field on the database table but not necessarily the other way around.
 Let's create our object:

     Contact *contact=[][[Contact alloc]init]autorelease];
     contact.fullName = self.txtContactName.text;